Clock: Astronomical

-Wallingford's clock had a large astrolabe-type dial, showing the sun, the moon's age, phase, and node, a star map, and possibly the planets.
+Wallingford's clock had a large astrolabe-type dial, showing the Sun, the Moon's age, phase, and node, a star map, and possibly the planets.
 In addition, it had a wheel of fortune and an indicator of the state of the tide at London Bridge.
 Bells rang every hour, the number of strokes indicating the time.
 Dondi's clock was a seven-sided construction, 1 metre high, with dials showing the time of day, including minutes, the motions of all the known planets, an automatic calendar of fixed and movable feasts, and an eclipse prediction hand rotating once every 18 years.
 It is not known how accurate or reliable these clocks would have been.
 They were probably adjusted manually every day to compensate for errors caused by wear and imprecise manufacture.
-Water clocks are sometimes still used today, and can be examined in places such as ancient castles and museums.
+Water clocks are sometimes still used, and can be examined in places such as ancient castles and museums.
 The Salisbury Cathedral clock, built in 1386, is considered to be the world's oldest surviving mechanical clock that strikes the hours.